RavijaDul/RavijaDul/README.md

 ## 🧠 About Me

-Final-year engineering undergraduate with hands-on experience in **software engineering**,
-**AI-driven systems**, and **embedded & IoT platforms**.
+Final-year ENTC undergraduate at the University of Moratuwa with strong interests in **software engineering**, **machine learning**, and **embedded & IoT systems**.

-I focus on building **production-grade, scalable systems** ,
-covering backend services, intelligent pipelines, and real-world data-driven applications.
+My work focuses on building real-world solutions that connect **edge systems**, data, and intelligent algorithms through scalable software architectures.

 ---
 <!--